-All of our Hearing Dogs receive extensive sound work and obedience training.
-Hearing Dogs are trained to alert to sounds by making physical contact then leading you to the sound.
-Additionally, many of our Hearing Dogs are also trained and certified for public access.
-Our standards and criteria for determining whether or not a dog is suitable for access to public places are very high.
-Only dogs that can ignore other dogs, handle being exposed to busy, noisy and crowded environments as well as comfortable with all types of people are appropriate to be in public.
+Hearing Assistance Dogs receive extensive sound work and obedience training, they are trained to alert to sounds by making physical contact then leading you to the sound.
+Some our Hearing Assistance Dogs certified for public access.
+Our standards and criteria for determining whether a dog is suitable for to public access is in accordance with Assistance Dogs International.
+Only dogs that can ignore other dogs, handle being exposed to busy, noisy and crowded environments and are comfortable with all types of people are appropriate to be in public.

 When we match a Dog with a client, we look at a variety of factors: the needs of the client both for work at home and in public, lifestyle and energy level and the confidence the dog has in new environments and situations.

-For clients that have sound work needs at their workplace or travel frequently and need to be alerted to sounds in a hotel, a Hearing Dog who is comfortable and trained for public access would be most appropriate.
+For clients that have sound work needs at their workplace or travel frequently and need to be alerted to sounds in a hotel, a Certified Hearing Dog would be most appropriate.

-For clients who need a trained dog to alert to sounds in their home but do not require a dog to accompany them in the workplace or travel frequently, a Hearing Dog with sound work and obedience training would be most appropriate.
+For clients who need a trained dog to alert to sounds in their home but do not require a dog to accompany them in public, a Home Hearing Dog with sound work and obedience training would be most appropriate.
 These dogs do not have public access certification but are professionally trained with sound work and obedience skills.

-There can be no other dogs in the household with a Hearing Dog, with the possible exception of a retired Dogs for Better Lives Hearing Dog or Autism Assistance Dog.
+There can be no other dogs in the household with a Hearing Dog, with the possible exception of a retired Hearing Assistance Dog form Dogs for Better Lives.
 If you have other pets and are not willing to re-home them, your application may be denied due to the difficulties of having a professionally trained dog work around those types of distractions.

 We typically require a fenced area attached to the home.
 It is crucial to have full cooperation and support of all household members for a successful working team to develop.

-For HEARING DOGS, a client must be willing and able to physically, mentally, and emotionally care for the dog without assistance.
-To provide the best support for our clients, our dogs are trained for one specific skillset and not, for example, dually trained as Hearing Dogs.
+The client must be willing and able to physically, mentally, and emotionally care for the dog without assistance.
 Please call for more information and clarification.

-The Hearing Dog is a trained working animal, not a pet.
+A Hearing Assistance Dog is a trained working animal, not a pet.
 The entire training program is based on rewarding or playing with the dog every time they work.
 Consistent practice, patience, and praise are necessary for the dog to succeed.